 Annually, hundreds of thousands of loyal employees are wrongfully terminated.
 If taken to court, a victory could mean being reinstated to a previous position or receiving a monetary settlement to cover expenses while actively looking for work.

-Again, the obstacle is the term “at-will.”
-If you are not covered by a union contract, the likelihood you are an at-will employee is very high.
+Again, the term “at-will” is the obstacle.
+If you are not covered by a union contract, the likelihood that you are an at-will employee is very high.

 Consider the following questions:

 - Did you recently amend an employment contract?
 Were you about to do so?
 Often, contracts of this nature contain clauses that stipulate when a person can be terminated.

 - Have you noticed others being treated differently for the same infraction for which you were fired?
 For example, if you notice older workers are fired while younger workers are given a warning, you may have a case.
 The same could be said for employees of color and white employees.
 Gender may also play a role in this example.

 - Did you recently file a complaint about discrimination, sexual harassment or a violation of public policy?
 If so, employers are prohibited from any retaliatory actions toward staff who file such complaints.

 - Were you fired because your employer gave you false or incorrect information and you used it?
 This is a form of fraud.
 The greatest challenge to proving fraud is proving your employer committed a negligent act on purpose and with malicious intent.